Fydar/RPGCore/README.md

 This graph in the game is interpreted by the tooltip system, which renders the "Fire Cape" tooltip as shown below.

 ![Fire Cape Tooltip][FireCapeTooltip]

-### Enchantments

-The graph system can also be used to add additional behaviours to an item as used in Enchantments.

-![Enchantments Tooltip][EnchantmentsTooltip]

-### Buffs

-The modular behaviour system has other applications, such as buffs and debuffs.
-Events can be used to trigger behaviours on ticks of the buff, and effects can be applied continuously throughout the duration of the buff.

-![Poisoned Debuff][PosionedDebuff]

-The remaining duration on the buff can also be used to drive the performance of the buff (such as a slow that weakens over time).

 ## License